-Dr. Beethika Khan joined the FDA in December 2020 as the Associate Commissioner for Economics and Analysis and the Director of the Office of Economics and Analysis (OEA).
-She leads OEA in developing all regulatory impact analysis for FDA’s rulemaking; evaluating and analyzing other public health initiatives and policy; and managing FDA’s engagements with the Government Accountability Office and the Office of Inspector General.
+Dr. Beethika Khan is the Associate Commissioner for Economics and Analysis.
+She provides executive leadership for economic, public health, and strategic analysis and evaluation to inform FDA’s policy and regulatory decisions.
+She leads the Office of Economics and Analysis in developing economic impact analyses for FDA’s regulations; evaluating and analyzing other high-profile initiatives, policies, and emerging issues; and managing FDA’s engagements with the Government Accountability Office and the Office of Inspector General.
+She advises FDA’s senior officials and collaborates with key external stakeholders on the economic implications of Agency regulatory activities.

-Prior to joining the FDA, Dr. Khan was a program director at the National Science Foundation’s (NSF’s) National Center for Science and Engineering Statistics.
-In this role, she led the production of policy-relevant government reports including the congressionally mandated Science and Engineering Indicators (S&E Indicators) report.
-This report provides comprehensive information on the health of the U.S. science, technology, and innovation enterprise in an international context.
-In this role, Dr. Khan also led and implemented a complete redesign of S&E Indicators, to transform it from a biennial, encyclopedic report to a series of focused reports published on a rolling basis, meeting a variety of stakeholder needs.
-Leading this redesign involved working across NSF including NSF’s governing body, the National Science Board, as well as external stakeholders and high-level policy bodies.
+Prior to joining the FDA in 2020, Dr. Khan was a program director at the National Science Foundation’s (NSF’s) National Center for Science and Engineering Statistics.
+She led the development of NSF’s congressionally mandated Science and Engineering Indicators (S&E Indicators) report on the health of U.S. science, technology, and innovation enterprise in an international context.
+In this role, Dr. Khan also led a complete redesign of S&E Indicators to meet a variety of stakeholder needs for timely, policy-relevant, and accessible data and analyses.
+She engaged in extensive outreach with stakeholders at the National Science Board, the White House, Congress, academic community, media, and various nongovernmental organizations.

-Dr. Khan is a graduate of NSF’s Executive Leadership Development Program as part of which she completed a detail as a Senior Advisor to the Provost at Georgetown University.
-Her earlier career includes serving as a supervisory economist and a senior economist at the U.S. Department of Commerce, and as an assistant economist at the Federal Reserve Bank of New York.
+Dr. Khan is a graduate of NSF’s competitive Executive Leadership Development Program and, as part of this, she completed a detail as a Senior Advisor to the Provost at Georgetown University.
+Her earlier career includes serving as a supervisory economist and a senior economist at the U.S. Department of Commerce where she led and conducted research on STEM education and workforce, earnings inequality, innovation, and the digital divide.
+She also worked as an assistant economist at the Federal Reserve Bank of New York.

 Dr. Khan received her Ph.D. in economics from the University of California, Berkeley, and a Bachelor of Science degree, also in economics, from the Massachusetts Institute of Technology.